 Sorority and Fraternity Life

-As a result of participating in our programs, interacting with our staff and being in our space, members of Greek Letter Organizations will be able to:
+As a result of participating in our programs, working collaboratively with our staff and assisting/supporting members of our Greek lettered organizations, Graduate Assistant(s) will be able to:

-- Distinguish the importance of scholarship by engaging in academic responsibility and educational programming in and outside the classroom.
+- Understand the importance of scholarship by engaging in academic accountability and educational programming in and outside the classroom.

 - Illustrate decision making and behaviors that support personal and organizational values.

-- Formulate meaningful relationships that lead to a culture of care and concern for others within their chapters and the larger Greek community.
+- Cultivate meaningful relationships that lead to a culture of care, respect and concern for others within their chapters and the larger SFL community.

-Graduate Assistant - Sorority and Fraternity Life (50%) Two positions
+Graduate Assistant - Sorority and Fraternity Life (One position)

 Full Position Description

 Available for 21-22 year